Africa's COVID-19 envoy blasts EU, COVAX over vaccine crisis

 “So how do we get to the situation where they give money to COVAX, who go to India to purchase vaccines, and then they tell us those vaccines are not valid?”
 Masiyiwa said.
 “It's self-evident where the problem is.”

+Without mentioning the EU issue, COVAX in a statement on Thursday warned that “any measure that only allows people protected by a subset of WHO-approved vaccines to benefit from the re-opening of travel into and within that region would effectively create a two-tier system, further widening the global vaccine divide.”

-Some countries engage in so-called vaccine diplomacy and those bilateral donations are welcome, he said, but they're not enough to “move the needle.”
+Some countries engage in so-called vaccine diplomacy and those bilateral donations are welcome, Masiyiwa said, but they're not enough to “move the needle.”